Falcons Beast Safety Prepared to Not Let the Vets Down

 Joining the Falcons as one of their youngest starters isn’t that new to him after being in a similar boat during his time at UCF.

 “At UCF,” he said, “I got thrown into the mix as a young guy.
 I was playing with a lot of seniors.
 It’s got that same vibe.
 I’ve got a lot of older vets out there, and I don’t want to let them down.
-So I’m making sure every day I’m finding something to get better at.
-When the game’s on the line, I don’t want to be the one they’re looking at like, ‘Come on rook!’
+So I’m making sure every day I’m finding something to get better at.”

 Grant Considers Himself ‘A Dog’